 Select "Web app / API".

-Optionally, specify a sign-on URL, ensuring you use a "http://" or "https://" prefix as per Microsoft’s requirements (e.g. "https://localhost").
-Not specifying a URL doesn't affect your configuration.When enabling Azure Active Directory Synchronization for Office 365, do not specify portal.office.com as this will cause problems accessing Office 365.
+Specify an arbitrary URL, ensuring you use a "http://" or "https://" prefix as per Microsoft’s requirements (e.g. "https://fakedomain.com").
+You must enter a URL in this field to continue configuration.When enabling Azure Active Directory Synchronization for Office 365, do not specify portal.office.com as this will cause problems accessing Office 365.